Information storage and near horizon quantum correlations: Unitarity and energy

-\paragraph{Unitarity \& energy} Consider now a spherical black hole in $3+1$ dimensional (asymptotically flat) spacetime.
+Consider now a spherical black hole in $3+1$ dimensional (asymptotically flat) spacetime.
 The spherically symmetric sector of $3+1$ dimensional Einstein gravity is described by the action of $1+1$ dimensional dilaton theory coupled to some quantum matter \cite{Grumiller:2002nm}.
 This description also permits the higher dimensional black hole solution.
 The dilaton in the dimensionally reduced theory plays the role of the spherical area.
 In the semiclassical regime, i.e. when the GSL holds, one may assume that the matter does not depend on the dilaton.
 In that case, one may work with the linearized Raychaudhuri equation \cite{Wall:2011kb}.
 Nevertheless, here we do not intend to solve some nontrivial near horizon quantum dynamics.
-Moreover, we do not need to employ the simplification above.
-We assume that the higher dimensional Schwarzschild black hole radiates massless particles.
-We may assume that the emitted field modes have zero angular momentum (S waves), and effectively become spherically symmetric, so that they may be described by a $1+1$ dimensional CFT.\footnote{The arguments below may even apply when the field theory under consideration is not conformal invariant.}
+So, we do not employ the mentioned linearization.
+We simply assume that the higher dimensional Schwarzschild black hole radiates massless particles.
+We may further assume that the emitted field modes have zero angular momentum (S waves), and effectively become spherically symmetric, so that they may be described by a $1+1$ dimensional CFT.\footnote{However, the arguments below may even apply when the field theory under consideration is not conformal invariant.}

-We start from \eqref{eq:Ray} and use the quantum expansion in \eqref{eq:Qexp} to arrive at the general relation \ba 8 \pi G \langle T_{uu} \rangle = 4 G \hbar \tilde S - \Theta', \ea where $\tilde{S} = S_\text{rad}'' + (6/c) (S_\text{rad}')^2$, $c$ denotes the central charge associated with the quantum matter, and $S_\text{rad}$, previously $S_\text{out}$, corresponds to the entropy of the emitted radiation escaping into the future null infinity, $\mathscr{I}^+$.
-The appearance of the second term in $\tilde S$ goes back to the underlying symmetry \cite{Wall:2011kb}.
-The expectation value of the matter stress energy tensor $\langle T_{uu} \rangle$ is defined on $\mathscr{I}^+$.
-The variable $u$ denotes the affine parameter on $\mathscr{I}^+$.
+Recall, that the gravitational radius $r_\text{g}$ shall determine the location of the dividing surface $\sigma$ being equivalent to the apparent horizon of the radiating black hole, i.e. $\theta^2=0$.
+We further remark that the squared shear tensor, $\zeta^2$, can be set to zero due to the effective $1+1$ dimensionality which also yields $\mathcal{A} = 1$ as the small area element in \eqref{eq:Qexp} becomes a point.
+Taking these aspects into account, we start from \eqref{eq:Ray} and use the quantum expansion in \eqref{eq:Qexp} to arrive at the general relation \ba 8 \pi G \langle T_{vv} \rangle = 4 G \hbar S''_\text{rad} - \Theta', \ea where $S_\text{rad}$, previously denoted as $S_\text{out}$, now corresponds to the entropy of the emitted radiation escaping into the future null infinity, $\mathscr{I}^+$.
+Recall that the expectation value of the matter stress energy tensor, $\langle T_{vv} \rangle$, in \eqref{eq:Tuu-1p1} is defined along the outgoing future directed null hypersurface $N$ emanating from the outermost marginally trapped surface $\sigma$.